Missing Natchitoches woman identified by LSU FACES lab after nearly 28 years

 NATCHITOCHES - A deceased person whose remains were discovered in a Louisiana river has been identified as a local woman who went missing nearly 28 years ago, according to an update from the Natchitoches Parish Sheriff’s Office.

-The Sheriff's Office and Natchitoches Parish Coroner’s Office confirmed that, according to the LSU Forensic Anthropology and Computer Enhancement Services Lab in Baton Rouge, a deceased individual whose remains was recovered from a submerged vehicle in Cane River on March 15 has been identified as Kara E. Vaughn of Point Place, Natchitoches.
+The Sheriff's Office and Natchitoches Parish Coroner’s Office confirmed that, according to the LSU Forensic Anthropology and Computer Enhancement Services Lab in Baton Rouge, a deceased individual whose remains were recovered from a submerged vehicle in Cane River on March 15 has been identified as Kara E. Vaughn of Point Place, Natchitoches.

 LSU Faces confirmed the findings by means of dental records, on Wednesday, March 24.